Cal Ripken Jr.: Personal life

-Ripken has written nearly thirty books.
+Ripken has written or cowritten 17 books, and contributed forewords to numerous others.
 After the 1996 season, he released an autobiography titled The Only Way I Know, co-written with Mike Bryan, which was a New York Times Best Seller.
 Following his retirement, he wrote several more, including Play Baseball the Ripken Way: The Complete Illustrated Guide to the Fundamentals, also written by his brother Billy and co-authored by Larry Burke, in 2005.
 He released the book Parenting Young Athletes the Ripken Way, co-written with Rick Wolff, in 2006 after seeing too many young athletes who he felt were being pressured unnecessarily by their parents.
 He said, "I was thinking, 'This just creates too much pressure on kids.'
 They need to find an environment in which they can explore their game ... without all these kinds of pressures being brought to bear.
 Once I started thinking about it, I saw we had more than enough to fill a book."
 Then in 2007, he released three books, starting with Coaching Youth Baseball the Ripken Way, also written by his brother Billy and co-authored by Scott Lowe, which highlights 50 practice drills, topics include coaching responsibly, goal setting for youth, and effective practice planning.
 Later, in April of that year, he released two more books: Get in the Game: 8 Elements of Perseverance That Make the Difference, co-written with Donald T. Phillips, described as a motivational guide to success; and The Longest Season, co-written with Ron Mazellan, a children's book about the Orioles' 1988 season.
 In 2011, he released Hothead, a children's fiction book co-written with Kevin Cowherd which was also a New York Times bestseller.
 In addition, he has been writing a weekly youth sports advice newspaper column in the Baltimore Sun since 2005.